istio/istio.io/_docs/setup/kubernetes/sidecar-injection.md

 install: `istio-sidecar-injector-configmap-release.yaml`
 and `istio-sidecar-injector-configmap-debug.yaml`.
 The injection configmap includes the default injection policy and sidecar injection template.
-The debug version includes debug proxy images and additional loggin and core dump functionality using for debugging the sidecar proxy.
+The debug version includes debug proxy images and additional logging and core dump functionality using for debugging the sidecar proxy.

 ## Manual sidecar injection